aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/attribute-and-property-management/adding-custom-properties-to-dwg/_index.md

 cadImage.Save(outFile);
 ```

+## Common Issues and Solutions

+- **File not found error:** Verify that `WorkingDir` points to the correct folder and that the input file name matches the actual file on disk.
+- **Properties not persisting:** Ensure you call `cadImage.Save` after adding the properties; otherwise changes remain in memory only.
+- **Unsupported DWG version:** Aspose.CAD supports most recent DWG versions; check the release notes if you encounter compatibility warnings.

 ## Conclusion

 Congratulations!
-You have successfully added custom properties to a DWG file using Aspose.CAD for .NET.
-This simple yet powerful feature allows you to enhance the metadata associated with your CAD files.
+You have successfully performed **dwg property management** by adding custom properties to a DWG file using Aspose.CAD for .NET.
+This simple yet powerful feature lets you enrich the metadata associated with your CAD files, making them easier to organize, search, and integrate into automated pipelines.

-## FAQ's
+## Frequently Asked Questions

-### Q1: Can I add custom properties to other CAD file formats using Aspose.CAD?
+**Q1: Can I add custom properties to other CAD file formats using Aspose.CAD?**
 A1: Yes, Aspose.CAD supports various CAD file formats, and you can add custom properties to them similarly.

-### Q2: Is there a limit to the number of custom properties I can add?
+**Q2: Is there a limit to the number of custom properties I can add?**
 A2: There is no strict limit, but consider the file size and practicality when adding a large number of custom properties.

-### Q3: How can I retrieve custom properties from a DWG file?
+**Q3: How can I retrieve custom properties from a DWG file?**
 A3: To retrieve custom properties, you can use the `cadImage.Header.CustomProperties` collection.

-### Q4: Are there any restrictions on the names of custom properties?
+**Q4: Are there any restrictions on the names of custom properties?**

-A4: While there are no strict restrictions, it's good practice to use meaningful and unique names for custom properties.
+A5: While there are no strict restrictions, it's good practice to use meaningful and unique names for custom properties.

-### Q5: Does Aspose.CAD provide support if I encounter any issues?
+**Q5: Does Aspose.CAD provide support if I encounter any issues?**
 A5: Yes, you can seek assistance on the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for any technical queries or problems.

+---

+**Last Updated:** 2026-03-19
+**Tested With:** Aspose.CAD 24.11 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}